privaci/privaci.github.io/_posts/2022-04-10-4th-ci_sympoisum.md

 <div class="alert alert-warning" role="alert">
 <h4 class="alert-heading">COVID Protocol</h4>
   <p>
   We are monitoring the COVID situation.
-More detail will be made available closer to the day which may include required testing, masking indoors and proof of vaccination.
+More details will be made available closer to the day which may include required testing, masking indoors and proof of vaccination.
   <p/>
   Stay safe!</p>